The role of non-affine deformations in the elastic behavior of the cellular vertex model: Vertex model: simulation and deformation protocol

 To demonstrate the importance of this relaxation step, we report the response to two types of deformation protocols: (i) ``constrained'' deformations which are obtained where after deformation of the bounding box the cell vertices are not allowed to move to minimise the energy of the tissue, and (ii) ``relaxed'' deformations where the vertices are allowed to adjust their position to achieve force balance and the global tissue shape remains controlled by the geometry of the deformed box.
 Note that in the compatible regime the relaxed state can also be achieved by allowing the tissue to change its shape~\cite{hernandez2022anomalous}, and the resulting linear elastic constants are the same.

 For an intermediate rigidity ratio $r = 0.1$, we find that the shear modulus decreases as $p_0$ increases and becomes zero at the transition to the compatible regime.
-In particular, the relaxation step allows cells to decrease their perimeter, and thus system energy after strain, resulting in a relaxed shear modulus that is softer than in the constrained case (Fig.\ref{fig:3}a).
+In particular, the relaxation step allows cells to decrease their perimeter, and thus energy, resulting in a relaxed shear modulus that is softer than in the constrained case (Fig.\ref{fig:4}a).
 In the compatible regime, the tissue is initially under no tension since the preferred perimeter is achieved.
-Upon straining the tissue, the perimeter increases and during the subsequent relaxation step the vertices move to reduce the perimeter until the preferred perimeter is achieved again, allowing for the net energy to remain constant, leading to a zero shear modulus.
+Upon straining the tissue, the perimeter increases and tissue energy increases.
+The larger the initial perimeter, the higher the change, resulting in constrained shear modulus that increases with $p_0$.
+When the tissue is able to relax, the vertices move to reduce the perimeter until the preferred perimeter is achieved again, allowing for the net energy to remain constant, leading to a zero shear modulus.